Eimutis Misiūnas

 Eimutis Misiūnas (born 1973) is a Lithuanian jurist and politician, Minister of Interior of Lithuania from 2016 to 2019 (Skvernelis Cabinet).
 He was a teacher at Mykolas Romeris University and at the International School of Law and Business.
 He was a judge of Vilnius city court.
-Misiūnas is an expert of police law.
+Misiūnas is an expert in police law.
 He is a graduate of the Lithuanian Police Academy (now Mykolas Romeris University).